 When an opportunity knocks, I am not the type to let it go begging, and so it was on this glorious Thursday lunchtime as I was sitting in the back of a car driven by a local man who was offering a taxi service on the latest leg of our tour of Laos and Thailand.

-Our driver wanted to visit somewhere on the way back to our hotel, and I sensed my chance.
+Our driver wanted to visit somewhere on the way back to our hotel, at which point I sensed my chance.
 I asked my good lady to tell him to take us to the stadium, and I would give him a tip in return.
 With both parties happy, we were soon outside the arena.

 Like so many in Thailand, it was for the community to use.
 But this one was a bit special.
 It had covered stands facing each other across the track and pitch, both in pristine condition, but the outstanding feature was the backdrop.